 Case parts for the first Macintosh keyboard for the 128k, 512k and Plus.
 Regular M0110 in Beige or extended M0110A in Beige or Platinum.

+As these are 35 years old, expect minor scuffs, scratches or imperfections.
 Note that many of the feet have been taped over.
 They are sticky and seem to have melted or decomposed.

 Sold as a set of top and bottom or separately.
 Screws are also available and sold individually.
 Note that the M0110 used shorter screws and only 5.